Prediabetes Diet: Foods to Eat and Foods to Limit

 - Quinoa or barley

-The foods and beverages you should absolutely avoid include:
+The foods and beverages you should avoid are:

 - Ice cream and chocolate